uaaron/meet/README.md

   - Scenario 2: Show error message when the search criteria change.
     - Given the user has no internet connection, when the user searches events for a different city or time then the app will show an error message.

-Feature: Add Home Screen Shortcut
+FEATURE: Add Home Screen Shortcut

 As a user I should be able to create a home screen shortcut to the app for quick access.
   - Scenario 1: User can install the app and place a shortcut on their home screen.
     - Given the user installs the app, when the user selects to install app as a shortcut then the shortcut will appear on their home screen.

-Feature: Display Charts Visualizing Event Statistics
+FEATURE: Display Charts Visualizing Event Statistics

 As a user I should be able to see charts visualizing the events around the city.
   - Scenario 1: Given user is in the event details page, when a user clicks the button to see a chart visualizing all the events around the city, a map will appear showing where the events are taking place.